travelnxt/appacitive-docs/v1.0/index.md

 # create the object on appacitive
 post.create()

-# response json contains the status of the create call
+# response JSON contains the status of the create call
 # if the call fails for any reason, this method raises an AppacitiveError exception with the exception details
 # if successful, populates the 'post' object with system-defined properties like __id, __createdBy etc., user defined properties, attributes and tags.
 ```